A social club for training the nervous system.

 I got into all of this almost by accident, because of my elder brother Prashant.
 For close to twenty years he’s travelled the world teaching yoga, pranayama and breath.
 Whenever I had fifteen or twenty days free, my idea of a vacation was to go with him and learn.

-Russian banya, Scandinavian sauna, cold plunges, long pranayama.
-I did it without thinking of it as recovery, just because I liked how I felt after.
 My head felt charged after an ice bath.
 The soreness from a hard workout would be gone by the next day.
 Breath helped me through anxious moments before big ones.

 The measurement had arrived before the room had.